DeeptiWani/Blood-Bank-Management-System/README.md

 - **Backend:** Java
 - **Database:** MySQL
 - **IDE:** NetBeans (or any Java IDE of your choice)

+ ### Contributing

+Contributions are welcome!
+Please fork the repository and create a pull request with your suggested changes.

+### License

+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Branches
 - **master:** This branch contains the stable version of the project.